monishgowda10/Behavioral-Segmentation/README.md

 - The analysis provides insights into revenue contribution and purchase patterns across different segments.

 ![Segment Distribution](link-to-segment-distribution-image)

-## Contributing
-Contributions are welcome!
-Please create a pull request or report issues.

 ### Additional Tips:
 - Ensure the `requirements.txt` file includes all necessary packages and dependencies.